arakoodev/doc/src/markdown/home/step/step1.md

 ---
 step: ["[","Step 01.","]"]
 title: "Download The Assets"
-description: "Download from the latest release i.e. 0.5.0 - the jar(edgechain.jar) and associated files(source code (zip) or Source code(tar.gz))
+description: "Download from the latest release - the jar(edgechain.jar) and associated files(source code (zip) or Source code(tar.gz))
   "
 ---